apache/incubator-kie-tools/uberfire-docs/docs/uberfireExtensions/preferencesBeansAPI.md

 Observations:
 * It is expected that the `private` properties have one setter and one getter method.
+* To override the method `defaultValue`, you must only set the desired values in its parameter and return it, like in the example below.

 ## How it works